MintLoop/mintlabs-lucky-api/docs/AGENT_BRIEFS/phase-4.md

 - **Session duration:** 30 seconds → 5+ minutes
 - **Pages per session:** 1.2 → 4+

+---

+## Measurement & Growth — Analytics + Newsletter (Phase 4 scope)

+To measure performance fast and safely while Phase 4 expands the site, we propose a two-part, privacy-first plan that can be implemented now (Phase 4) and extended later (Phase 5 / Monetization).

+1) Client-side, privacy-safe analytics (Phase 4, light):
+  - Add a small instrumentation wrapper (analytics.ts) that exposes a single method trackEvent(eventName, props).
+  - Instrument high-value UI interactions initially: home carousel clicks, tool-card clicks (EduGrid), tool-presets, and major CTA clicks (Generate, Calculate, Download).
+  - Default behaviour: no external vendor.
+The wrapper is feature-flagged / gated by a build-time or runtime config toggle so it is a no-op unless enabled.
+  - Events are coarse and non-identifying: event name, tool slug, timestamp, theme, and an anonymized session id (no PII).
+Do NOT store emails or raw user-entered numbers in events.
+  - Respect Do Not Track / user opt-out: if the user opts out (cookie or localStorage flag), the wrapper is disabled.

+2) Opt-in newsletter capture (Phase 4, front-end only):
+  - Add an unobtrusive, opt-in newsletter modal and inline signup form on high-traffic pages (home + select tool pages).
+  - UI-only flow: collect email on the client and POST to a protected backend endpoint only when available.
+If backend subscription API is not ready, store submissions locally (encrypted) and show an admin export path for manual action, or queue for Phase 5 processing.
+  - Include a short privacy notice explaining what email is used for (updates, promotions) and an unsubscribe link in future messages.

+3) Phase 5 / Monetization (server-side & dashboards):
+  - Implement a telemetry ingestion pipeline (server or third-party) with storage, sampling, and dashboards.
+  - Implement backend newsletter subscription handling (double opt-in, email provider integration, unsubscribe, privacy docs).
+  - Add aggregated dashboards and KPI tracking (tool CTR, conversion to signup, weekly active tools) and retention cohorts.

+Why this split?
+  - Quick wins: lightweight client instrumentation helps prioritize tools and A/B ordering decisions during Phase 4 without large infra work.
+  - Privacy-first: Phase 4 keeps everything opt-in, low-sensitivity, and reversible.
+  - Future-proof: Phase 5/Monetization will handle storage, dashboards, and compliance (double opt-in, unsubscribe, GDPR/CCPA docs).

+Acceptance notes for Phase 4 light analytics/newsletter:
+  - [x] Instrumentation wrapper created and documented (`src/scripts/tracking.ts`)
+  - [x] Carousel and EduGrid tool-card CTR events instrumented (TrackLink → data-track-event + global delegation)
+  - [x] Simple opt-in newsletter modal & UI created (front-end only) (`src/components/NewsletterModal.astro`) — queues to `localStorage` (`newsletter_queue_v1`) until backend exists
+  - [x] Playwright tests verifying events fire and the modal queues emails (`tests/analytics-and-newsletter.spec.ts`) — local e2e suite passes (30/30)
+  - [x] Privacy text added to subscription UI and a short note in the footer; events are non-identifying and explicitly avoid sending emails/PII to analytics
 - **Google ranking factors:**
   - ✅ Content clusters (5 distinct topic areas)
   - ✅ Internal link density (exceeds competitors)